Born This Way Foundation: Research

 The Foundation has worked with various partners to conduct and amplify research focused on youth wellness and empowerment.
 Below is a list of research commissioned or supported by Born This Way Foundation.

 2019

 Youth Mental Health in America

-In early 2019, the Foundation worked with the Benenson Strategy Group to survey more than 2,000 young people between the ages of 13–24 to explore how young people perceive mental health, their level of access to mental health resources, and what those resources look like.
+In early 2019, the Foundation worked with the Benenson Strategy Group to survey more than 2,000 young people between the ages of 13 and 24 to explore how young people perceive mental health, their level of access to mental health resources, and what those resources look like.

 Key findings of the survey revealed that young people care about their mental health but lack access to crucial resources to support themselves.
 Young people shared they are unaware of where to go and the cost associated with finding mental health resources.
 The data showed that youth are interested in using a variety of resources to support their mental health.
 The survey showed that young people need more education on existing mental health resources and expanded access to these resources.